HotswapProjects/HotswapAgent/README.md

 (e.g. `src/main/resources/hotswap-agent.properties`).

 Detail documentation of available properties and default values can be found in the [agent properties file](https://github.com/HotswapProjects/HotswapAgent/HotswapAgent/blob/master/src/main/resources/hotswap-agent.properties)

+### Hotswap agent command line options
+Full syntax of command line options is:

+    -javaagent:[yourpath/]hotswap-agent.jar=[option1]=[value1],[option2]=[value2]

+Hotswap agent accepts following options:
+* disablePlugin - plugin name to disable.
+Not that this will compleatly forbid the plugin to load (opposite to disablePlugin option in hotswap-agent.properties, which will only disable the plugin for a classloader.
+You can repeat this option for every plugin to disable.

 How does it work?